 1. Poor Cooling

 Insufficient cooling will further exacerbate heat creep through the hot end.
-Poor cooling is caused by bad hot-end design, inefficient heat sink design, and low fan speed.
+Poor cooling is caused by a poor hot-end design, an inefficient heat sink design, and a low fan speed.

 2. High Printing Temperature